-- Regions are strongly encouraged to build up their own financial basis for the funding of regional activities (not just for holding meetings). - Provided that the region has a web-site linked to the main ISAE web-site, regions can obtain funding from the ISAE account to cover expenditures associated with holding meetings. - All requests for funding from regions should be in GBP and must provide an explanation of why funding from the Society is needed. - Each region asking for funding shall establish a regional ISAE account (which may be a personal one as a temporary solution as long as it is not used for other personal bank transfers). - The statements of this account must be available to the regional membership and to the Junior Vice-President and Treasurer, so that they may establish that a special need exists and that funds are being spent appropriately. - Sums up to and including GBP 500 can be awarded by the Junior Vice-President and Treasurer. - Council must approve applications for sums greater than GBP 500. - The sum of GBP 500 can be accumulated over 2 years (but no longer) and by regions for joint meetings, but cannot be accumulated over years and regions simultaneously.
-This effectively means that the maximum sum available is GBP 1000 or GBP 500 x the number of regions participating in the joint activity. - Council strongly advocates the use of these funds to support student attendance at regional meetings. - If regional meetings are held, their costs should be kept as low as possible to encourage high participation, particularly by students. - Council encourages regions to consider a reduced attendance fee for ISAE members - Where possible, regional meetings should be held at a time of year and covering topics that minimise 'competition' with the annual Congress. - After the event, a report on, and receipts demonstrating how funds have been used must be provided to the ISAE Treasurer by the region. - Council recognises that certain regions may need more financial support than others to help with regional activities.
+- Regions are strongly encouraged to build up their own financial basis for the funding of regional activities (not just for holding meetings). - Provided that the region has a website linked to the main ISAE website, regions can obtain funding from the ISAE account to cover expenditures associated with holding meetings. - All requests for funding from regions should be in GBP and must provide an explanation of why funding from the Society is needed. - To receive funding from the ISAE account, a region needs to establish a way to organise money transfers and accounting (to protect the Regional Secretary, for transparency and for auditing purposes).
+The best way to do this is to establish a regional ISAE bank account.
+However, in some regions this has proved difficult, and an alternative solution may have to be found.
+Some regional meetings have been run as a project within a university, or a personal bank account may be used as a temporary solution as long as it is not used for other personal bank transfers. - Each region's bank account (or alternative arrangement) is to be administered by its Regional Secretary.
+Regional Secretaries are listed on the ISAE website. - If necessary, ISAE will support the opening and maintenance of regional bank accounts by providing a reasonable minimum balance and/or paying reasonable annual charges. - The statements of this account (or alternative arrangement) must be available to the regional membership and to the Junior Vice-President and Treasurer, so that they may establish that a special need exists and that funds are being spent appropriately, and for auditing. - Sums up to and including GBP 500 can be awarded by the Junior Vice-President and Treasurer. - Council must approve applications for sums greater than GBP 500. - The sum of GBP 500 can be accumulated over 2 years (but no longer) and by regions for joint meetings, but cannot be accumulated over years and regions simultaneously.
+This effectively means that the maximum sum available is GBP 1000 or GBP 500 x the number of regions participating in the joint activity.

+- Council strongly advocates the use of these funds to support student attendance at regional meetings. - If regional meetings are held, their costs should be kept as low as possible to encourage high participation, particularly by students. - Council encourages regions to consider a reduced attendance fee for ISAE members. - Where possible, regional meetings should be held at a time of year and covering topics that minimise 'competition' with the annual Congress. - After the event, a report on, and receipts demonstrating, how funds have been used must be provided to the ISAE Treasurer by the region. - Council recognises that certain regions may need more financial support than others to help with regional activities.